Manage phishing & malware alerts

 Find out more about phishing & malware

-Phishing is when someone tries to trick you into sharing information, usually through a fake website.
-Malware refers to harmful or unwanted software that's installed on your computer without your knowledge.
+- Phishing is when someone tries to trick you into sharing information, usually through a fake website.
+Malware is harmful or unwanted software that's installed on your computer without your knowledge.
 Find out how to block pop-ups and unwanted changes to Chrome settings.

-To protect you from dangerous websites, Google maintains a list of websites that may put you at risk for malware or phishing.
-Google also analyzes website content and warns you if a site seems dangerous.
+- To protect you from dangerous websites, Google maintains a list of websites that might put you at risk from malware or phishing.
+Google also analyses website content and warns you if a site seems dangerous.
 Find out more about Google Safe Browsing.